-At least a dozen dead as 'heat dome' bakes southern US
+At least a dozen dead as heat dome bakes southern US

 - Published